ianmcampbell/auto-comments/sites/stackoverflow.com/answers.md

+###[A] New Question / Clarification
+Please do not post answers to ask for clarification or pose a different question.
+All posts placed in the answer box [are expected to address the question posted at the top of the page](//$SITEURL$/help/deleted-answers).
+If you have a *different* question, you can [search](//$SITEURL$/search) for other questions, or refer to the related and linked questions on the right-hand side of the page.
+If that fails, you can [ask a new question](//$SITEURL$/questions/ask), and include a link to this one to help provide context.

 ###[A] Answers just to say Thanks!
 Please don't add "thanks" as answers.
 Invest some time in the site and you will gain sufficient [privileges](//$SITEURL$/privileges) to upvote answers you like, which is the $SITENAME$ way of saying thank you.